ZeroPivot/Hashnode/ckk9nua4j05d6zjs1717n8nuf.md

 Install a couple rubygems, assuming you have  [RVM installed alongside ruby](https://zeropivot.xyz/setting-up-ruby-300-on-windows-10-or-wsl2-ubuntu-updated)

-`gem update --system` #Always done in new Ruby installations; updates system gems `gem install rufo` # Formats code on save
+Always done in new Ruby installations; updates system gems:
+`gem update --system`
+Formats code on save:
+`gem install rufo`

+This also installs Rubocop
-`gem install solargraph` #This also installs Rubocop, which I don't use
+`gem install solargraph`

+`rubocop -A` in any given directory will lint/format your code.

 For extensions to install on VScode...
 When running in WSL-remote, you can choose

 ![Code_2021-01-23_03-50-00.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1611402629479/pBD8P2lHM.png)